MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: Experiments

+To intuitively verify the effectiveness of our core modules, we visualize the confidence map and retrieved result using either \textit{Multi-resolution Semantic Fusion} module or the \textit{Open-vocabulary Detector Enhancement} module in Fig.~\ref{fig:visual_modules}.

-Multi-resolution Semantic Fusion can obtain more accurate information by integrating semantic similarity maps from different resolutions.
-From the two cases shown in the upper part of \autoref{fig:two_subfig_vertical}, we can clearly observe that incorporating multi-resolution semantic fusion allows the high-resolution semantic similarity map to correct the low-resolution map, alleviating semantic deviations caused by different parts of the target object being split across multiple patches.
-This helps better preserve the integrity of the target object.
-The results in the cases demonstrate that the approach is effective for both single-object and multi-object tasks.
-Overall, the experimental results indicate that Multi-resolution Semantic Fusion provides better adaptability to objects of different sizes compared to using a single resolution.
+The \textit{Multi-resolution Semantic Fusion} module obtains more accurate target information by integrating semantic similarity maps from different resolutions.
+As shown in the upper part of Fig.~\ref{fig:visual_modules}, this module leverages the high-resolution semantic similarity map to correct the semantic deviation caused by the splitting of the target object across multiple crops under single-resolution processing.
+This correction effectively alleviates the above semantic deviation and better preserves the integrity of the target object.